-Do you need instructor permission?
+- Do you need instructor permission?
 If so, obtain permission before your enrollment appointment begins, or you will not be able to take the course.
-Obtaining permission requires having a Course Enrollment Permission Form (which can be received from 100 Agricultural Administration) signed by the instructor.
-After getting the appropriate signature, you must return the form to 100 Agricultural Administration.
+Obtaining permission requires having a Course Enrollment Permission Form signed by the instructor.
+After getting the appropriate signature, you must return the form to CFAES Academic Programs in 100 Agricultural Administration.

 How will you balance your schedule?